PLAN YOUR VISIT

 - We are following CDC, Federal, State and local guidelines and recommendations.

-- Our staff, members and visitors are required to wear masks (face coverings) at all times while in the building.
+- Our staff, members and visitors are required to wear masks (face coverings) if not vaccinated at all times while in the building.

 - The cleaning agents used to sanitize our facility and equipment are EPA compliant to neutralize viruses, including COVID-19.